ibm-cloud-docs/cloud-databases/reference-logging.md

 ## Using {{site.data.keyword.la_full_notm}}

 You can access {{site.data.keyword.la_full}} through the _Observability_ tab of your deployment's _Manage_ page.
 The **Manage Log Analysis** button links to the main list of all Log Analysis instances in your IBM Cloud account.
-Select the instance where you set your database logs to be forwarded.
+Select the instance where you set your database platform logs to be forwarded.
 Click **View LogDNA** to view the logs.

 Each log line can be expanded to a detailed view by clicking the arrow to the left of the timestamp.
 The expanded view has some handy, color-coded fields to help you parse your logs.